 Have more emotionally intelligent team meetings with Spill's pre-meeting mood survey tool.

 We've all felt it at times: a stilted silence following a question, or two people yet again trying to speak at the same time.
-There's something about team meetings over video call that can make awkwardness more commonplace and effectiveness harder to achieve.
+There's something about team meetings over video that can make awkwardness more commonplace, and effectiveness harder to achieve.

-And yet, with few companies planning to return to the office for the full five days a week, it seems like team video calls will be around for a while yet.
+And yet, with fewer companies back in the office for the full five days a week, it seems like team video calls will be around for a while yet.
 So how can we make those calls less awkward and more productive, and avoid Zoom fatigue while we’re at it?

-This won't be the kind of article that promises the usual, snappy '7 easy ways to make video calls more effective!'.
-The more we researched this topic, the more we realised that this isn't a problem to do with video call software: it's a problem to do with how human behaviour is altered by video call software and the impact of video technology on mental health.
-The solution is therefore at the level of human behaviour as well, not at the level of making quick tweaks to how we use the software.
-Turning 30-minute meetings into 25-minute ones may give us time to go the toilet, but it won't solve the fundamental weirdness of trying to simultaneously bond with and challenge multiple people in tiny, grainy boxes on a screen.
+The more we researched this topic, the more we realised that this isn't a problem to do with video calls themselves: it's a problem to do with how human behaviour is altered by video calls.
+The solution?
+Well, it rests on human behaviour, not on making quick tweaks to how we use the software.
+Turning 30-minute meetings into 25-minute ones may give us time to go to the toilet, but it won't solve the fundamental weirdness of trying to simultaneously bond with and challenge multiple people in tiny, grainy boxes on a screen.

 - We interpret the same behaviour in others more negatively.
 Sound delays (of even just 1.2 seconds) can make us subconsciously view the other person as less friendly or less focused.
 It's easier for silences to feel uncomfortable or to worry that what you've said hasn't been received well.

 - We're not aware of when someone else is about to speak up.
 In real-life meetings, something called 'gaze awareness' — seeing people's head movements in our peripheral vision — lets us know who is about to speak next.
 Without it, people are more likely to speak over each other or withhold from speaking at all.